Local sorority host political forum for Aiken city and county council candidates

-Local voters filled the Cumberland AME Church in Aiken to hear three candidate running for Aiken city and county council
+Local voters filled the Cumberland AME Church in Aiken to hear three candidates running for Aiken city and county council

 Gail Diggs and Demarcus Sullivan are facing off for Aiken City council district 1 seat.
 P.K.
 Hightower and James Hankinson are vying for the Aiken county council district 8 seat.